 World Economic Forum

 The World Economic Forum is a global community of business, political, intellectual and other leaders of society who are committed to improving the state of the world.
 As an independent, not-for-profit organization it encourages businesses, governments and civil society to commit together to improving the state of the world and meet key challenges such as building sustained economic growth, mitigating global risks, promoting health for all, improving social welfare and fostering environmental sustainability.
-Excellent site.
+Excellent site the goes deep into the essence of credit.
 The section on Issues and the very rich publications section are particularly interesting.
 Do not miss the report «Well Being and Global Success» and the «Gobal Information Technology Report 2010-2011».